 Magdalene admits roughly 100 undergraduate students each year for all courses offered by the University of Cambridge, and roughly 80 postgraduate students.
 Our small annual intake helps to foster a family atmosphere and a close-knit community.

 Visitors are very welcome to visit the College at most times during the year and are requested to check-in at the Porters' Lodge on arrival.
-For a few weeks during the Easter Term the College is closed to visitors to allow students to prepare for their exams, but it is still possible to visit the Pepys Library during its opening hours.
+The College is closed to visitors between mid-April and mid-June to allow students to prepare for their exams, but it is still possible to visit the Pepys Library during its opening hours.

 Magdalene's greatest asset is its people.
 Discover the people who work here: our internationally-recognised teaching and research staff and the many others who help make Magdalene a world-class institution in which to live and learn.